Skip to content

 A February 2026 University of California, Berkeley, report says wastewater from data center cooling systems may contain concentrated minerals, chemical additives and other pollutants.
 Those can contaminate groundwater if discharged improperly.

-Maine lawmakers have passed a bill, LD 307, that would bar approvals for new data centers with loads of 20 megawatts or more until Nov.
+Maine lawmakers passed a bill, LD 307, that would bar approvals for new data centers with loads of 20 megawatts or more until Nov.
 1, 2027, while a state-appointed council studies their effects on ratepayers, grid reliability and the environment.
-Gov. Janet Mills had not signed it as of April 22; she has until April 25 to act.
+Gov. Janet Mills vetoed the bill on April 24.

 This fact brief is responsive to conversations such as this one.